 In the health monitoring data collection and analysis task, the user's monitoring device transmits sensitive medical information to the server.
-In this process, the monitoring device monitors the user's health information in a trustworthy manner, but there are still threats.
-For example, malicious adversaries trying to access individual medical data for their profit, unreliable servers trying to infer users' real data, and degradation of service due to corruption in the network or hardware.
-Therefore, there are three main threats in federated WiFi sensing for health monitoring as follows:
+Building on existing work [26], [27], we propose a threat model for federated WiFi sensing in health monitoring.
+Although the monitoring device securely collects and transmits health data, several potential threats remain.
+For instance, malicious adversaries may attempt to steal private medical data from local updates, honest-but-curious servers might try to infer users' real data, and service disruptions could occur due to network or hardware failures.
+Therefore, the three primary threats in federated WiFi sensing for health monitoring are as follows: